Political prisoner: Amnesty International

 Amnesty International (AI) campaigns for the release of prisoners of conscience, which include both political prisoners as well as those imprisoned for their religious or philosophical beliefs.
 To reduce controversy, and as a matter of principle, the organization's policy applies only to prisoners who have not committed or advocated violence.
 Thus, there are political prisoners who do not fit the narrower criteria for POCs.
 The organisation defines the differences as follows:

 AI uses the term "political prisoner" broadly.
 It does not use it, as some others do, to imply that all such prisoners have a special status or should be released.
 It uses the term only to define a category of prisoners for whom AI demands a fair and prompt trial.

-In AI's usage, the term includes any prisoner whose case has a significant political element: whether the motivation of the prisoner's acts, the acts in themselves, or the motivation of the authorities.
+In AI's usage, the term includes any prisoner whose case contains a significant political element, in regard to the motivation of the prisoner's acts, the acts themselves, or the motivation of the authorities.

-"Political" is used by AI to refer to aspects of human relations related to "politics": the mechanisms of society and civil order, the principles, organization, or conduct of government or public affairs, and the relation of all these to questions of language, ethnic origin, sex or religion, status or influence (among other factors).
+"Political" is used by AI to refer to aspects of human relations related to "politics": the mechanisms of society and civil order, the principles, organization, or conduct of government or public affairs, and the relation of all these to questions of language, ethnic origin, sex or religion, status, or influence (among other factors).

 The category of political prisoners embraces the category of prisoners of conscience, the only prisoners who AI demands should be immediately and unconditionally released, as well as people who resort to criminal violence for a political motive.

 In AI's use of the term, here are some examples of political prisoners: